gamworld/.github/profile/README.md

 ### 1. Mouse Sensitivity & DPI

 **-** Too fast or too slow ruins control.
-Use a sensitivity converter when switching from other FPS games.
+Use a sensitivity converter when switching from other [FPS games](https://www.reddit.com/r/FPSGames/).

-**-** Match your muscle memory from games like Valorant, CS:GO, or Apex.
+**-** Match your muscle memory from games lke Valorant, CS:GO, or Apex.

 ### 2. Crosshair Placement